Miihir79/newsBreeze/README.md

 - Have implemented Network checking feature which alearts user when network connection is lost.

+- Hidden API key in local.properties file.
+To do the same, open local.properties file and add the following line `API_KEY=yourkey`

 - Have implemented R8 for reduced app size.

 #### R8 optimizations result